-You don’t have to major in Robotics Engineering at WPI to experience this world-class engineering program.
-A Robotics Engineering minor gives you an overview of the program and you’ll have access to robots—working with them, designing them, manipulating them, and learning how they may be used in human society.
+You don’t have to major in Robotics Engineering at WPI to experience this world-class engineering department.
+A Robotics Engineering minor gives you an overview of the degrees and you’ll have access to robots—working with them, designing them, manipulating them, and learning how they may be used in human society.

 Many majors where robotics are featured prominently in some way would benefit from a Robotics Engineering minor; these include Biomedical Engineering, Mechanical Engineering, Electrical and Computer Engineering, and Computer Science, to name just a few.